OYCN/OnnxEditorV2/README.md

     - [ ] display & edit data
  - [ ] display & edit attribute

-# Known Bug
+# Known Issue

- - Some obj is null in initial state
  - Not limit the empty name of node/io
- - UI about edit IO in node will display error in light mode
+ - UI about edit IO of node will display error in light mode

  # Build